csc302-2021f-tbd/Accessibility-Checking-Tool/README.md

    This will parse the document, run the plugin checks on it.
 There are [`samplepages/`](https://github.com/csc302-2021f-tbd/Accessibility-Checking-Tool/tree/main/samplepages) to quickly check our program.

 ## Milestones
-1. Built the core engine that can load plugins that are responsible for identifying problems.
+1. Build the core engine that can load plugins that are responsible for identifying problems.
 The core should be responsible for parsing the DOM and producing the output error report.
 This should be accessible over the command-line.
-1. Built plugins that identfy a specific accessibility violation.
+1. Build plugins that identfy a specific accessibility violation.
-1. Built the rest of the plugins specified in [`docs/tasks/A2s TODOs`](https://github.com/csc302-2021f-tbd/Accessibility-Checking-Tool/blob/main/docs/tasks/A2s%20TODOs.md)
+1. Build the rest of the plugins specified in [`docs/tasks/A2s TODOs`](https://github.com/csc302-2021f-tbd/Accessibility-Checking-Tool/blob/main/docs/tasks/A2s%20TODOs.md)
-1. Checked for invalid plugins in our engine.
+1. Check for invalid plugins in our engine.

 ## Project Structure
 ```